tsengwoody/Access8Math/readme.md

 # Access8Math v3.1 Update

-*	NVDA+ gestures enable option adjustment and can modify the shortcut keys in the input gesture
 *	HTML windows are now presented as virtual menu
 *	Fixed an issue where the HTML view cannot be converted when text include "`" character
 *	When the number of words in the document is greater than 4096, the content will not be converted to HTML view